amtang325/DL-final-project/README.md

 ## How to Run Our (baseline) Art Classifier

 1) Run code for model training or inference by typing python main.py in command line.
 If running training, comment out inference code.
 If running inference, comment out training code.
+The files art_loader.py, art_resnetpy, and trainer.py contain functions for data loading, the resnet model, and training/inference loop and are called in main.py.
+The file art-classifier-weights.pt contains our training weights for the art classifier.

 ## Approach 1: How to Run Our Adversarial Approach